Uglemat/Malang/README.md

       #[Func E | E <- List].
     ].

 The difference as you can see is that `Lists:Map` has a documentation string and is curried.
+The use of list comprehension is more appropriate because it works for very long lists.
+The recursive `Map` created in the REPL above is not tail recursive and is thus limited by python's recursion limit.
+And using the list comprehension is more readable, that's important too of course.

 #Navigating the REPL